tektronix/keithley/Instrument_Examples/DAQ6510/Three_Ways_To_Manage_Scanning/README.md

 	   the use of traditional style scanning but using a single scan at a time.
 This method was preferred for the potential for flexibility of the interval between scans.

-You will find examples for both the SPCI and the TSP command set implementations.
+You will find examples all using the SPCI command set implementations.
 * Each is written in Python 3
 * Each uses sockets-based communications to control the DAQ6510